-- 5.1 The RPD must be a licensed pharmacist who has either: a) completed an ASHPaccredited residency and have a minimum of three years of pharmacy practice experience, or b) has five or more years of practice experience with demonstrated mastery of the knowledge, skills, attitudes, and abilities expected of one who has completed a residency. - 5.2 The RPD serves as the leader of the program, responsible not only for ensuring appropriate training overall and for precepting residents, but also for the evaluation and development of all other preceptors in the program.
-Therefore, the RPD must have documented evidence of his/her own ability to teach effectively in the managed care practice environment (e.g., through student and/or resident evaluations). - 5.3 Each residency program must have a single RPD who must be a pharmacist from a practice site involved in the program or from a sponsoring organization. - 5.4 A single RPD must be designated for multiple-site residencies or for a residency offered by a sponsoring organization in cooperation with one or more practice sites.
+- 5.2 RPDs serve as leaders of programs, responsible not only for precepting residents, but also for the evaluation and development of all other preceptors in their programs.
+Therefore, RPDs must have documented evidence of their own ability to teach effectively in the clinical practice environment (e.g., through student and/or resident evaluations). - Each residency program must have a single RPD who must be a pharmacist from a practice site involved in the program or from a sponsoring organization. - 5.4 A single RPD must be designated for multiple-site residencies or for a residency offered by a sponsoring organization in cooperation with one or more practice sites.
 The responsibilities of the RPD must be defined clearly, including lines of accountability for the residency and to the residency training site.
-Further, the designation of this individual to be RPD must be agreed to in writing by responsible representatives of each participating organization.
+Further, the designation of this individual to be RPD must be agreed to in writing by responsible representatives of each participating organization. - 5.5 RPDs must have demonstrated their ability to direct and manage a pharmacy residency (e.g., previous involvement as a preceptor in an ASHP-accredited residency program, management experience, previous academic experience as a course coordinator). - 5.6 RPDs must have a sustained record of contribution and commitment to pharmacy practice that must be characterized by a minimum of four of the following:

-- 5.5 The RPD must have demonstrated ability to direct and manage a pharmacy residency program (e.g., previous involvement as a preceptor in an ASHP-accredited residency program, management experience, and previous academic experience as a course coordinator). - 5.6 The RPD must have a sustained record of contribution and commitment to pharmacy practice that must be characterized by a minimum of four of the following: - a.
-Documented record of improvements in and contributions to pharmacy practice. - b.
+- a.
+Documented record of improvements in and contributions to the respective area of advanced pharmacy practice. - b.
 Appointments to appropriate drug policy and other committees of the organization. - c.
 Formal recognition by peers as a model practitioner (e.g., board certification, fellow status). - d.
 A sustained record of contributing to the total body of knowledge in pharmacy practice through publications in professional journals and/or presentations at professional meetings. - e.
 Serving regularly as a reviewer of contributed papers or manuscripts submitted for publication. - f.
 Demonstrated leadership in advancing the profession of pharmacy through active service in professional organizations at the local, state, and national levels. - g.
 Demonstrated effectiveness in teaching (e.g., through student and/or resident evaluations, teaching awards).

-Requirements of preceptors: (The RPD should document criteria for pharmacists and nonpharmacist content matter experts to be preceptors.
+Requirements of preceptors: (The RPD should document criteria for pharmacists to be preceptors.
 The following requirements may be supplemented with other criteria.)